 CCF offers webinar recordings and transcripts of Expert Q&A sessions through CCF’s online community to help parents connect with specialists in the field.

 Finding a Support Network

 Connecting with others who have been in the same situation is encouraging and comforting.
-CCF offers various family support services, including CCF Connect, an on-line community, and a CCF Facebook group.
+CCF offers various family support services, including the online community CCF Connect.
 For more information, visit CCF’s Family Support Services page.

 Family counseling is often overlooked but can be helpful for families dealing with the anxieties of living with a chronic and potentially life-threatening disease.
 A counselor, who works with families affected by a chronic illness, can provide helpful coping tips.
 Counseling may involve the whole family, parents, siblings, or the diagnosed child individually.
 It can be either private or in a group.

 Siblings may experience feelings of jealousy, anger, loneliness, or guilt because of disruptions in the family routine and extra attention given to their affected sister/brother.
 Some hospitals offer support programs for siblings of chronically ill children.
 These programs are usually offered through the social work or child life departments.